Dove Cameron Goes Braless & See-Through In Tight Cropped Tank

 Dove Cameron is heating up Instagram.
 The Descendants actress took to the platform earlier today with two photos showcasing the cute and sexy vibe she’s so loved for.
-The 23-year-old appeared in selfie mode for both snaps, with one showing the blonde shot close-up.
+The 23-year-old appeared in selfies for both snaps, with one showing the blonde shot close-up.

 Dove’s first Instagram photo of the day showed the actress’ simplicity.
 All fans saw was the star’s face and upper body in a tight and sheer white tank.
 Dove appeared radiant as she snapped herself with a candid expression, although the post itself wasn’t a light-hearted one.
 While the braless look being rocked wasn’t referenced in the star’s caption, it did seem that Dove was pointing towards a feminist agenda.
 The “free the nipple” movement wasn’t directly mentioned, but fans may have found themselves thinking that Dove was giving it a nod.